 As part of our corporate social responsibility, the Company is committed in working with local suppliers to promote their access to business opportunity and growth.
-In 2019, around 70% of materials and services were procured from local suppliers.
+In 2023, around 50% of materials and services were procured from local suppliers, from 67% of 2022.
 These suppliers are appraised annually to ensure that they provide the best value to the Company.